I run a regular writing retreat at the magical Ballyvaloo Retreat Centre in Co. Wexford. The next one will run 25th to 29th May 2026.

 Will I get any feedback on my writing?

+We will also make time for workshop discussions of every attendee’s work.
 On the Monday, I’ll talk a little about ‘workshop etiquette’ – how to make sure that our comments on one another’s work is constructive and enlightening.

 What should I bring?